← Back to Blog

 Critical-to-Quality (CTQ) Characteristics

-For automotive drill point dies, the CTQ characteristics are:
+For automotive drill point dies, the CTQ characteristics commonly include:

 Drill diameter ±0.02mm Optical comparator Every die